stCarolas/herodotus/README.md

 # herodotus

-Generate changog with jira issues from git tags and commit messages
+Generate changelog with links to jira issues depends on git tags and commit messages